MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ::: moniker range="vs-2019"

-You can now reduce the installation footprint of Visual Studio on your system drive.
+You can reduce the installation footprint of Visual Studio on your system drive.
 You can choose to move the download cache, shared components, SDKs, and tools to different drives, and keep Visual Studio on the drive that runs it the fastest.

   ![Visual Studio 2019 - Change installation locations](media/vs-2019/vs-installer-installation-locations.png "Change the installation location")

 ::: moniker-end

+> [!IMPORTANT]
+> A different drive can only be set the first time that you install Visual Studio.

 For more information, see the [Select installation locations](change-installation-locations.md) page.